queryluke/masseffect-5e-data/data/powers/lash.md

 - name: Improved Damage
   description: Increase the damage die type to d12.
 ---
-Make a ranged spell attack on a target you can see within range.
+Make a ranged power attack on a target you can see within range.
 On a hit, the target takes 4d8 force damage and becomes
 <me-condition id="grappled"/>.
 While grappled the creature is <me-condition id="primed" sub="force"/>.
 To escape the grapple,
 the creature must succeed on a contested Strength (Athletics) check against your Constitution.
-This spell also ends if the creature is hit with a detonating attack or if you move more than <me-distance length="60" /> away from the target.
+This power also ends if the creature is hit with a detonating attack or if you move more than <me-distance length="60" /> away from the target.

-__At Higher Levels__: When you cast this spell using a spell slot of 3rd or higher, the damage increases by 2d8 for each slot level above the 2nd.
+__At Higher Levels__: When you cast this power using a power slot of 3rd or higher, the damage increases by 2d8 for each slot level above the 2nd.